Summer Institutes

 Forced and Chosen Journeys: Refugee and Immigrant Experiences in Youth Literature, June 2-5, 2025

-In this IN-PERSON institute at the University of Arizona, participants examined ways to invite children to immerse themselves in literature about refugee and immigrant experiences, with the goal of aiding children to critically engage with story as a means of making sense of their own lives, and of understanding the lives of children whose experiences differ from their own.
+In this institute at the University of Arizona, participants examined ways to invite children to immerse themselves in literature about refugee and immigrant experiences, with the goal of aiding children to critically engage with story as a means of making sense of their own lives, and of understanding the lives of children whose experiences differ from their own.
 Participants received books, other educational materials, and a PD certificate; travel funding was available.
 It was intended for K-8 educators, though others found it useful also.
 Details here.

 Comments from summer 2025 institute attendees: